 On a practical level, managers are often responsible for agreeing to many of these types of networks – and manager support is necessary for them to succeed.
 This is where senior management and internal communications are vital.

 If you have a strong sense of purpose as a brand, you will know the key characteristics you need to look for in an employee beyond his/her skills and experience.
 You are not just looking for staff who can perform: You need to find people who share in your company’s vision.

 Threadless, an online community of artists and an e-commerce site, looks first and foremost for passion when hiring.
 Every single Threadless employee participates in the community, responds to questions and even submits designs.
 So without that passion and sense of purpose, employees’ skills would be meaningless.
-The company’s internal community is so strong that it helps drive the brand forward.
+The company’s e-commerce customer service and internal community are so strong that it helps drive the brand forward.

 Empower your employees to speak for you

 When you are confident you have put together a team who share your values and passion, you can feel assured that they are able to speak on your brand’s behalf without a script or press release.
 After all, is a brand’s message more convincing when it comes from your rank-and-file employees or your PR team?

 This is a belief held very strongly at Zappos: Zappos gives its employees full freedom to talk on behalf of the brand in front of customers and vendors.
 Zappos employees even speak at industry events to talk about the things they are most proud of.